-Step Two: Fill each ice cube tray with milk but don’t overfill the cubes.
-Remember, when you put milk in the freezer, it expands so leave a little room in the cubes.
+2. Fill each ice cube tray with milk, but don’t overfill the cubes.
+Remember, when you put milk in the freezer, it expands, so leave a little room in the cubes.

 Can You Freeze Milk About To Expire?

-Yes, you can freeze milk about to expire but the quality may not be as good as fresher milk.
+Yes, you can freeze milk that is about to expire, but the quality may not be as good as fresher milk.

-When I freeze milk close to its expiration date, I always write on the carton the date I froze so I how quickly I need to use the milk once it’s defrosted.
+When I freeze milk close to its expiration date, I always write the date I froze it on the carton so I know how quickly I need to use it once it’s defrosted.

 How Long Can You Freeze Milk And It Still Be Good?